A New Paradigm for Precision Top Physics: Weighing the Top with Energy Correlators: The Three-Point Correlator

-\emph{The Three-Point Energy Correlator.}---There has recently been significant progress in understanding the perturbative structure of correlation functions of energy flow operators.
-This includes the calculation of the two-point correlator at next-to-leading order (NLO) in QCD~\cite{Dixon:2018qgp,Luo:2019nig} and NNLO in $\cN=4$ super Yang-Mills~\cite{Belitsky:2013ofa,Henn:2019gkr}, as well as the first calculation of a three-point correlator~\cite{Chen:2019bpb}, which was further analyzed in~\cite{Chen:2020adz,Chen:2021gdk,Karlberg:2021kwr}.
+There has recently been significant progress in understanding the perturbative structure of correlation functions of energy flow operators.
+This includes the landmark calculation of the two-point correlator at next-to-leading order (NLO) in QCD~\cite{Dixon:2018qgp,Luo:2019nig} and NNLO in $\cN=4$ super Yang-Mills~\cite{Belitsky:2013ofa,Henn:2019gkr}, as well as the first calculation of a three-point correlator~\cite{Chen:2019bpb} at LO (also further analyzed in~\cite{Chen:2020adz,Chen:2021gdk,Karlberg:2021kwr}).
 The idea of using the three-point correlator to study the top quark is a natural one, and was considered early on in the jet substructure literature~\cite{Jankowiak:2011qa}.
-However, only due to this recent theoretical progress have energy correlators been proposed as precision jet substructure observables~\cite{Chen:2020vvp,EEC_OD}, opening the door to their use for Standard Model measurements.
+However, only due to this recent theoretical progress can we now make concrete steps towards a comprehensive program of using energy correlators as a precision tool for Standard Model measurements~\cite{Chen:2020vvp,EEC_OD}.

 The three-point correlator (EEEC) with generic energy weights is defined, following the notation in~\cite{Chen:2019bpb}, as

 with the measurement operator given by

 Here $\hat{\zeta}_{ij}=(1-\cos(\theta_{ij}))/2$, with $\theta_{ij}$ the angle between particles $i$ and $j$, the sum runs over all triplets of particles in the jet, and $Q$ denotes the hard scale in the measurement.
 The EEEC is not an event-by-event observable, but rather is defined as an ensemble average.